The people-pleaser and controller attraction (and the fixes)

 And so on and so on.

-This relationship works but it will work so much better when they both create a PP — Powerful Pause.
+This relationship works, but it works so much better when they both create a PP — Powerful Pause.

-Instead of Fred automatically thinking his way is the only way, he creates a powerful pause before he speaks and asks himself a couple powerful questions like:
+Instead of Fred automatically thinking his way is the only way, he creates a powerful pause before he speaks and asks himself these questions:

 • Is this really the only way?

-• What could go right if I let go?
+• What could go right if I let go of control?

-Instead of Ethel automatically dismissing her completely acceptable way of thinking and doing things, she also creates a powerful pause and repeats a few statements like:
+Instead of Ethel automatically dismissing her completely acceptable way of thinking and doing things, she also creates a powerful pause and repeats:

 • My opinions and thoughts matter and I choose to be bold and honor them